ankschoubey/old-blog/_posts/2021-04-04-telling-the-truth.md

 ## How to speak up and tell the truth?

+## Tell the truth or atleast not lie.

+Philosophy is not mathematics.
+There are no hard rules let's assume their is.

+You have have to hide facts from let's say kids, that is okay.
+But don't lie.

 ### Speak your mind and always tell the truth
 ### Tell it fast
 Be precise in your speech.